Building Technical design errors reliability resilience

 category: ErrorCategory.LOGIC,

-suggestions: ["Fix the failed dependency and retry the workflow"],
+suggestion: "Fix the failed dependency and retry the workflow.",

 retryable: true,